lamps-wg/cmcbis/draft-ietf-lamps-rfc5273bis.md

 Syntax)) messages.
 The transport mechanisms described in this document are HTTP, file, mail, and TCP.

-This document obsoletes RFCs 5273 and 6402.
+This document obsoletes RFC 5273 and RFC 6402.

 --- middle